-Political conditions in jurisdiction that the Company currently operates its exploration and evaluation activities, namely Western Australia, are generally stable.
+Political conditions in jurisdictions in which the Company currently operates its exploration and evaluation activities, namely Western Australia, are generally stable.
 However, changes may occur in their political, fiscal and/or legal systems, which might adversely affect the Company's operations.